shapedthought/vbm_rust_backup/README.md

 cargo uninstall vbm_rust_backup
 ```

-**It is highly recommended that the tool is not installed/ used on the VB365 server.**
+### Download the binary

+You can download the binary from the releases section of this repository.
+The binary is a single file that can be run from anywhere.

+Install the binary in a location that is in your system path.
+You will then be able to run the tool from anywhere via a command prompt.

-### Docker/Podman installation
+## Docker/Podman installation

 To be install in a completely isolated environment you do the following.